jeune homme qui marche en équilibre sur un fil

 Overall balance is the key to health

-Therefore, to be in good health, Man must live in harmony with Nature and respect its laws.
-In other words, he must seek balance and harmony in all areas of life.
+Traditional Chinese Medicine (TCM) is a centuries-old form of medicine rooted in Taoist philosophy.
+According to this tradition, human beings are part of Nature and obey its cycles, like all beings and phenomena.
+Therefore, to be healthy, humans must live in harmony with Nature and respect its laws.
+In other words, they must seek balance and harmony in all areas of life.

-7 pillars to preserve health
+7 pillars to maintain health

 Maintaining health and longevity has been for thousands of years the quest of ancient Taoists.
 To achieve this they recommended following the “Seven Pillars to Preserve Health” which invite to know how to: